jacktrig/csce548Project1/README.md

 Logan Etheredge: Successfully completed all three tasks through the virtual machine and recorded screenshots of the results.
 Answered all six questions and shared findings with group members.

 Briana Rovelli: Completed all three tasks through the virtual machine and took screenshots for each task as well as asked the questions.
 Compared answers with the other group members.

+Max Coughtry: Observed all three tasks on my Linux machine (also took screenshot of each task results); Reviewd answers that group members had previously finished